Relativistic hydrodynamics with momentum dependent relaxation time: Conclusion and Outlook

 To summarize, a second order relativistic hydrodynamic theory has been developed with momentum dependent relaxation time approach using Chapman-Enskog formalism of gradient expansion.
 The hydrodynamic evolution equation along with the transport coefficients have been estimated for two commonly used limiting cases - namely linear and quadratic ansatz as well as for a fractional power of momentum dependence.
 The pressure anisotropy for the fractional power of momentum dependence shows an impressive agreement with the numerical solution of Boltzmann equation indicating the system dynamics to lie somewhere in the middle of the two limiting ansatz.
 The anomaly in Landau matching condition has been rescued with the help of an extended matching condition recently proposed.
-Finally, a correspondence between the iterative technique of gradient expansion method and moment method has been established. \\ \\ The author thanks Subrata Pal for critical reading of the manuscript and helpful comments.
+Finally, a correspondence between the iterative technique of gradient expansion method and moment method has been established.

+A very interesting observation is revealed from this current analysis.
+From Eq.(\ref{shear1}) the $\eta/s$ can be written as, $(\eta/s)/(\eta/s)_0=(n+4)!/4!$ with $(\eta/s)_0=\tau_R^0T/5$ as the usual momentum-independent case ($n=0$), where the factor $(n+4)!/4!$ implements the modification due to momentum correction.
+This variation in $\eta/s$ over $n$ values can be implemented in a macroscopic system by the temperature dependence of $\eta/s$ by using a temperature dependent $n(T)$.
+This feature puts some constraints of $n$ values which is certainly desirable for the applicability of the theory.
+All the transport coefficients expressed by Gamma functions over $n$, are fast growing for large values of $n$, so that any arbitrarily large value for $n$ will not be acceptable for the theory.
+The $n$ value must lie in an acceptable range for which the transport coefficients follow the expected trend for the medium concerned.